Tips to Ease and Streamline Your Business Set-up Process in South Africa

 - The CIPC registration allows you to register names, appoint or remove directors, file annual returns in the iXBRL format, etc.

-- If you have employed people for more than 24 hours/month, you need to register for UIF contributions, which requires you to pay 2% of your worker’s gross salary per month.
+- If you have employed people for more than 24 hours/month, you must register for UIF contributions, which requires you to pay 2% of your worker’s gross monthly salary.

 - Make Sure You Have Enough Funding